fpgadeveloper/fpga-drive-aximm-pcie/README.md

 2x SSDs, each with an independent 4-lane PCIe interface.
 The HPC1 connector has only 1x connected gigabit transceiver, so it can only support 1x SSD (SSD1) with a 1-lane PCIe interface.
 This repo contains designs for both of these connectors.

-The designs for the ZCU106 are based on the DMA/Bridge Subsystem for PCIe IP, for which there is no standalone driver at the time of writing.
-For this reason, this repo does not contain standalone applications for these designs.
-The designs can however be used with PetaLinux, and the scripts contained in this repo will generate PetaLinux projects for them.

 ### ZCU111

 The ZCU111 has a single FMC+ connector that can support 2x SSDs, each with an independent 4-lane PCIe interface.

-The designs for the ZCU111 are based on the DMA/Bridge Subsystem for PCIe IP, for which there is no standalone driver at the time of writing.
-For this reason, this repo does not contain standalone applications for these designs.
-The designs can however be used with PetaLinux, and the scripts contained in this repo will generate PetaLinux projects for them.

 ## Troubleshooting